informalr/informalr/README.md

 ## Coding via Discord

 For those that prefer online, we use Discord to chat.
 To join, send Richel a Discord Friend Request: `richelbilderbeek#9002`.
-Add Pam as well @Pam González#5830.
 He'll add you to the `informalr` server.

 ## Code of Conduct